discoverhannahs/summerofmagic/_posts/2016-07-03-creating-creatures-and-characters.markdown

 *Limited to 10 children per session.
 Booking essential.*

 **The Art Room. £10 (including entrance to Illustrating Harry Potter Exhibition).
 Call 01626 325800 to book**

+**SOLD OUT - PLEASE CONTACT 01626 325800 TO REGISTER YOUR INTEREST IN AN EXTRA SESSION IN THE NEAR FUTURE**